-Anonymous asked: Does it matter how Alaska died?
+Anonymous said: Does it matter how Alaska died?

 So there are going to be questions in your life—big questions—that need to be answered and deserved to be answered but nonetheless go unanswered.